Monte Paschi posts third quarter loss, bad loans rise

 The loss for the third quarter was 138 million euros, just below a 143 million euros consensus loss forecast by 11 analysts.

-Provisions against loan losses totaled 1.5 billion euros, up 18.5 percent from a year earlier, as bad loans rose during Italy’s longest recession since World War Two.
+Provisions against loan defaults totalled 1.5 billion euros, up 18.5 percent from a year earlier as bad loans rose during Italy’s longest recession since World War II.

 The Siena-based lender said its net exposure to bad debts stood at 20 billion euros at end September, with all classes of deteriorated credits recording an increase compared to June.